It’s been a while since I’ve talked about Korea in any medium so today, I thought I’d break down some reasons why I love Korea.

 (2) Along the same lines, I really appreciate the public transportation there.
 It is everywhere within a vast network with city buses, Korail, subway, and inter-city buses, and it is clean, well-run, and inexpensive.
 Taxis aren’t bad either, though obviously not public.

-(4) I should have mentioned this earlier, but obviously the food is incredible.
+(4) The food is incredible.
 I can’t name how many foods I miss from Korea.
 This is one of the biggest things I miss about Korea.
-Not only is it delicious, but also it is generally not expensive even at mid-level restaurants, and oh, btw, no tipping so the price you see is the price you get.
+Not only is it delicious, but also it is generally not expensive even at mid-level restaurants, and oh, by the way, no tipping so the price you see is the price you get.

 (5) The history and culture.
 Korea has such a rich history and culture and you can see and experience it everywhere.
 This makes it hard to get bored of being in Korea.

 (6) However, if you DO get bored or want a change of pace, you can get relatively inexpensive tickets to Japan (which you can also visit via ferry), China, Taiwan and many other interesting places without going on a long, weary, tiring flight across many time zones.

 (7) The language.
 If you are going to learn a Asian language, you might as well start with Korean as the hangeul alphabet is relatively simple, intuitive, and logical as opposed to the insane complexity of other Asian alphabets.

 (8) Safety.
 Like any country, Korea has crime, but it is a far safer country overall than many other countries, including the US.
 You can walk around dimly lit side streets of Seoul at night and feel relatively comfortable about your safety—I wouldn’t say the same for almost any large, US cities.